Karagul/portfolio-plotter/readme.md

 library(zoo) # used for dealing with xts objects
 ```

 Let's say you found the stock BitAuto Holdings in 2014 and witnessed it's crazy run.
-Let's take a look at what happened between the 5th of May and the 26th of August, 2014:
+If not, let's quickly take a look at what happened to the stock between the 5th of May and the 26th of August, 2014:

 ``` r
 BitAutoHoldings<-(getSymbols("BITA",